“Carragher’s AFCON Controversy: Backlash Erupts Over ‘Inferior Tournament’ Comment!”

 Carragher’s AFCON Remarks on Salah’s Ballon d’Or Hopes Ignite Player Backlash

-Egyptian football figures expressed their discontent as well.
-Ahmed Elmohamady, the former Aston Villa captain, noted that Carragher has never won a major tournament and emphasized the importance of AFCON as a significant competition.
-Mido, a former Tottenham Hotspur striker and 2006 AFCON champion with Egypt, shared his disappointment, stating that Carragher’s remarks reflected “a bit of disrespect to all of us as Africans.”
+Ahmed Elmohamady, the former Aston Villa captain, highlighted that Carragher himself never won a major trophy and underlined the relevance of AFCON as a bona fide tournament of importance.
+Mido, the ex-Tottenham Hotspur striker and 2006 AFCON winning champion with Egypt, expressed his disappointment by stating that Carragher’s comments show “a bit of disrespect to all of us as Africans.”

 1 thought on ““Carragher’s AFCON Controversy: Backlash Erupts Over ‘Inferior Tournament’ Comment!””